Vernon voters choose Windham County sheriff

 With the Vermont Yankee nuclear plant scheduled to cease producing power at year's end, the town will see a steep drop-off in tax revenue in the near future.
 Vernon officials negotiated a one-year tax-stabilization deal with plant owner Entergy, but there are no guarantees when that deal expires on March 31, 2015.

 Because there are leaner times ahead, the Selectboard visited officials in other, neighboring towns to get a better idea of their budgeting methods.
-The board eventually proposed a $2.
+The board eventually proposed a $2.1 million budget for fiscal year 2015, a reduction of more than $400,000 from the current year.

 There still was $302,095 in the police budget, and officials said that would pay for 140 hours of service weekly.
 But Town Meeting voters in March took the Selectboard's proposed cuts even further, amending the budget to slice $262,095 from the department.